-registered as an Architect shall get preference for appointment as an Architect under the Central or State Government, (and in any other local and other authorities).
-This statutory preference given to architects is obviously because of their specialised knowledge.
-To ignore such specialised knowledge and to ignore the statutory preference and appoint non-Architects to perform architectural functions, unage to repeat, will not be in public interest.
+Section 35 provides that a person who is registered as an Architect shall get preserence for appointment as an Architect under the Central or State Government (and in any other local and other authorities).
+This statutory preserence given to architects is obviously because of their specialised knowledge.
+To ignore such specialised knowledge and to ignore the statutory preserence and appoint non-Architects to perform architectural functions, to repeat, will not be in public interest.

-the Division Bench of Gauhati High Court in TULYA GOGAI Vs. ASSOCIATION OF ARCHITECTS (WP no. 114/1996, decided on 3.7.1999).
-In that case, the appellants were Architectural Draughtsmen, who did not possess degree in Aschitecture.
-By the order impugned, the post of Architectural draughtsman was redesignated as Junior Architectural draughtsman was redesignated as Junior Architects.
+We may in this context refer to the decision of the Division Bench of Gauhati High Court in TULYA GOGAI Vs. ASSOCIATION OF ARCHITECTS (WP no. 114/1996; decided on 3.7.1999).
+In that case, the appellants were Architectural Draughtsmen, who did not possess degree in Architecture.
+By the order impugned, the post of Architectural draughtsman was redesignated as 'Junior Architects'.
 That was challenged by the Association of Architects.
 The learned Single Judge held that the Government cannot use the title of 'Architect' in respect of persons, who are not qualified and registered under Architects Act.
 It was further directed that while giving promotion to those persons, name and style of 'Architect' cannot be used.
 That was challenged on the ground that provisions of Architects Act will not apply to those in Government employment and there can be no prohibition for Government terming any post as 'Junior Architect' or 'Architect' even if the incumbents of such posts were not registered Architects.
-While rejecting the appeal, the Division Bench observed :
+While rejecting the appeal, the Division Bench observed:

-We do not think it is possible to draw any distinction, as venemently canvassed before 48, between the architects carrying on their private profession as such and the architects, who may be in the employment of the Covernment or in the employment of any other statutory body or local authority or for that purpose any other establishment, proficiency as required of one carrying on the job of architect is provided; controlled and maintained by the provisions of the Act The same standard of efficiency is required, may be the building activities are carried on by the State or by private individual. in these circumstances, the prohibition as contained in Section 37 of the Act cannot be confined only to the private professionals."
+We do not think it is possible to draw any distinction, as vehemently canvassed before us, between the architects carrying on their private profession as such and the architects, who may be in the employment of the Government or in the employment of any other statutory body or local authority or for that purpose any other establishment. proficiency as required of one carrying on the job of architect is provided, controlled and maintained by the provisions of the Act The same standard of efficiency is required, may be the building activities are carried on by the State or by private individual.
+In these circumstances, the prohibition as contained in Section 37 of the Act cannot be confined only to the private professionals."

-We do hope that the above aspects will be kept in view by the State Government while taking a decision as to whether it should prescribe the qualification of Registered Architect (as earlier in vogue) for the posts of Assistant Architects and Architects.
+17- We do hope that the above aspects will be kept in view by the State Government while taking a decision as to whether it should prescribe the qualification of Registered Architect (as earlier in vogue) for the posts of Assistant Architects and Architects.

-Re Question [ii] :
+Re Question (ii):

-The challengs to the promotion of respondents .
-3 to 5 as Assistant Architects and the claim that the petitioners should be considered for the post of Assistant Architects superseding senior Head Draughtsman and Draughtsman who are not registered as Architects, will merit acceptance only if the Rule providing for promotion of Draughtsmen/Architect Officers to the class II posts titled 'Assistant Architects' being found to be invalid.
+The challenge to the promotion of respondents 3 to 5 as Assistant Architects and the claim that the petitioners should be considered for the post of Assistant Architects superseding senior Head Draughtsman and Draughtsman who are not registered as Architects, will merit acceptance only if the Rule providing for promotion of Draughtsmen/Architect Officers to the class II posts titled 'Assistant Architects' being found to be invalid.
 As we have upheld the validity of the Rules, but have only found that use of the nomenclature "Assistant Architect" is illegal and barred by Section 37, the second question does not survive for consideration.

-CONCLUSION
+CONCLUSION :

-19- In the result, this petition is allowed in part as follows:
+19. In the result, this petition is allowed in part as follows: